BisaiKiranKumar/ECE-Embedded-IoT-Projects/BASIC_PCB_DESIGN_PROJECT/README.md

 - Understood common beginner mistakes and how to correct them.

 ## Tools Used
-- PCB Design Software: EasyEDA (or the tool you used)
+- PCB Design Software: EasyEDA
 - Basic Electronics Components

 ## What I Learned